kixxauth/Fireworks-Project-Website/google-app-engine/static/pages/README.txt

 -------

 All source code in this directory is licensed under the MIT license unless otherwise noted in the source file itself.

-See MIT-LICENSE.txt in this directory for details.
+See MIT-LICENSE in this directory for details.

 All content and images in this directory are (c) 2009 - 2010 by contributors to The Fireworks Project Inc. (http://www.fireworksproject.com) and, unless otherwise